Zoom Team Chat

 Use this tool to combat Zoom fatigue

-When you've improved your written communication and are working asynchronously, you'll likely be using platforms like Slack, Microsoft Teams, and Webex.
+When you've improved your written communication and are working asynchronously, you'll likely be using platforms like Slack or Microsoft Teams.

 You might even be using Zoom Team Chat - the chat option that comes free with Zoom's video conferencing tool.